zainkarim/zed-shell/README.md

 # zed-shell 🐚
+A simple shell built in C.

+## Goals:
-A simple shell built in C. Supports basic shell commands like cd, ls, mkdir, rmdir, pwd, etc.
+- The user can execute simple commands such as mkdir, rmdir, ls, cd, pwd, etc.
+- The program must utilize the fork() and execvp() system calls.
+- The program must wait for the user's command to finihs running before printing the output to the console.

+## Knowledge gained
+1. Applications of C.
+2. Learning to program in a Unix environment.